What to know about tests for colon cancer

 someone talking with their healthcare provider

-Screening tests for colorectal cancer can detect polyps (precancerous growths that may become cancer over time) or tumors (solid mass of cancer cells) earlier, when treatment is often more successful.
+Despite its prevalance and deadliness, about half of colorectal cancer deaths could be prevented with early screening, according to the ACS.
+Screening tests for colorectal cancer can detect polyps or tumors earlier, when treatment is often more successful.
+(Polyps are precancerous growths that may become cancer over time.
+Tumors are solid masses of cancer cells.)
 Here's what to know about screening tests for colorectal cancer.

 When to start screenings

-The American Cancer Society and the United States Preventive Services Task Force (USPSTF) recommend starting screening for colon cancer at age 45.
-If you are at increased or high risk—such as having had colon cancer or polyps in the past, a history of inflammatory bowel disease (chronic inflammation of the digestive tract), or a family history of colon cancer—you should get screened earlier.
+The ACS and the United States Preventive Services Task Force (USPSTF) recommend starting screening for colon cancer at age 45.
+If you are at increased or high risk of colorectal cancer, you should get screened earlier.
+Risk factors may include having had colorectal cancer or polyps in the past, a history of inflammatory bowel disease (chronic inflammation of the digestive tract), or a family history of colorectal cancer.
 Discuss these and other risk factors with your healthcare provider (HCP) to help decide when to start screening.

-Also discuss lifestyle changes you might be able to make to lower your risk of colorectal cancer.
-These include managing your diet, getting more physical activity as you are able, and drinking alcohol in moderation if you drink it.
+Also discuss lifestyle changes you can make to help lower your risk of colorectal cancer.
+These include managing your diet, getting as much physical activity as you are able, and drinking alcohol in moderation if you drink.
 If you smoke, talk to HCP about quitting, and how your health insurance may help cover costs.

 Preventive screening options

-The colonoscopy is considered the gold standard (preferred method) for detecting colon cancer, but there are several other options worth discussing with your HCP.
+The colonoscopy is considered the gold standard (preferred method) for detecting colorectal cancer, but there are several other options worth discussing with your HCP.
 Here’s what you should know about each one:

 Colonoscopy